biopragmatics/oquat/docs/unknowns/source/fbbt.md

 | FBC:DPG     |        1 | [FBbt:00005067](http://purl.obolibrary.org/obo/FBbt_00005067)                                                                                                                                                                                                                                                                  |
 | FBC:VH      |        1 | [FBbt:00005473](http://purl.obolibrary.org/obo/FBbt_00005473)                                                                                                                                                                                                                                                                  |

-## `FlyPNS` (14)
+## `FlyPNS`

+There are 14 usages of `FlyPNS` in `fbbt`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FlyPNS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FlyPNS).

 | curie                           |   usages | nodes                                                                                                                                                                                                                                                                                                                          |
 |---------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|